Prevention Education

 Bystander Intervention

 Have you ever seen someone being harassed and not know what to do?
-This presentation creates space for participants to analyze how social identity and unconscious biases influence our decisions around intervention.
+This presentation creates space for participants to analyze how identity and unconscious biases influence our decisions around intervention.
 An overview of Right To Be’s 5 D’s of Intervention is provided to participants to give them tools on how to intervene when they see violence and harassment.
 Participants will be given the opportunity to practice applying these 5 D’s with different real-world scenarios.

 Media Literacy